BenGrainger/kaggle/README.md

 # kaggle
-random experiments with datasets from kaggle
+NN architecture experiments with datasets from kaggle